-In the last 10 years, there have been 71 reported events of flooding in Duval County.
-FEMA reports that there are 5,541 historical flood insurance claims paid between 1978 and 2019, totaling \$200 million in damages.
-The NWS Storm Events Database records at least 130 different flooding events into the following categories: Coastal Flood, Flood, Flood, and Storm Surge.
+In the last 10 years (2014-2024), FEMA reports that there are 2,479 historical flood insurance claims paid within Duval County, totaling \$177 million in damages (Source: Floodsmart.gov).
+The NWS Storm Events Database recorded at least 202 total flooding events occurring since 1950, with 76 of these being reported in the last five years.
+These events occurred within the following categories: Coastal Flood, Flood, Flood, and Storm Surge.
+The majority of flooding events, attributed to severe thunderstorms, were not significant enough to warrant designations or disaster declarations.
+The following flooding events associated with tropical cyclones were significant: